 Like the Saver, you need to make a budget and stick to it.
 Be sure to allocate plenty of cash to fun, so you’ll actually stick to it, but also include saving.

-This is the type who will tell you that money isn’t important.
+This is the money type who will tell you that money isn’t important.
 They dislike dealing with money, never so much as glance at their bank statements, and leave bills unopened for weeks.
-Spending isn’t a problem for them, until they find to their surprise that they’ve exhausted their bank account including the overdraft because they had no idea how much they had in the first place.
+Spending isn’t a problem for them, until they find to their surprise that they’ve exhausted their bank account including the overdraft.
+This happens because they had no idea how much they had in the first place.

 Avoiders are free of worries and easy-going when it comes to money.
 Sooner or later, though, they will run into trouble because flying blind only works as long as there are no obstacles.

-Money habits are hard to change, as they are very deeply rooted in our personalities and our perception of ourselves.
+Your money type and habits are hard to change, as they are very deeply rooted in our personalities and our perception of ourselves.
 It’s worth doing the work, though, as it will put you in control of your life like no other change of habits will.
-Get your finances sorted (if you want to turn around your situation fast and with dramatic results, contact me about money Coaching), and then do exactly what you want in life!
+Get your finances sorted!
+If you want to turn around your situation fast and with dramatic results, contact me about my Wild Money program.
 If you start today, you won’t know yourself a year from now.